epfl-ada/ada-2023-project-crunchychicken/docs/_posts/2023-12-21-What-is-the-impact-of-the-director’s-character-choices-on-the-success-of-the-movie.md

 [![Distribution-of-movie-score-and-chracter-type-for.png](https://i.postimg.cc/wvmySHnT/Distribution-of-movie-score-and-chracter-type-for.png)](https://postimg.cc/7GqZzvxp)

-Returning to the earlier question: does the diversity of character types among a director's works impact the director's success or the success of their movies?
+Returning to the earlier question: does the diversity of character types among a director's works impact the success of their movies?
 Let's do an analysis.

 [![movie-linear-regression.png](https://i.postimg.cc/yNftwCc5/movie-linear-regression.png)](https://postimg.cc/7C2K2cBM)